 Why you should consider buying an airboat new

 With the purchase of a new airboat you have the key benefit of being the first owner of a pristine vessel.

-In addition, buying a new airboat means your boat will be under warranty, making repairs the responsibility of your dealer as opposed to buying used when you run the risk of making a poor buying decision and being left with a dud.
+In addition, buying a new airboat means your boat will be under warranty.
+This makes repairs the responsibility of your dealer as opposed to buying used when you run the risk of making a poor buying decision and being left with a dud.

-Purchasing new also offers the opportunity to customise your boat with the latest high quality upgrades and extras direct from the manufacturer and which are therefore perfectly suited to your boat.
+Purchasing new also offers the opportunity to customize your boat with the latest high quality upgrades and extras direct from the manufacturer.

 You can also enjoy the most modern materials and up-to-date design when you buy new, though to be fair the design of the airboat has changed very little in the last few decades.